 Melkboschstrand, Western Cape.

 There are two main, disjunct population groups.
 One group was found on the West Coast between Melkbosstrand and Atlantis (three colonies, now all apparently ‘extinct’).
 The other population group occurs near Witsand (at the mouth of the Breede River).
 The West Coast populations fluctuated in numbers significantly from year to year before their eventual extinction (Heath & Brinkman 1995).
-The Witsand populations have remained strong since their discovery by the Pringles, and recent research has shown that they are spread over an area of some 10 hectares (Curle & Ficq 2009; Edge & Terblanche 2010).
+The Witsand populations have remained strong since their discovery by the Pringles, and recent research has shown that they are spread over an area of some 10 hectares (Giliomee & Edge, 2015; Edge, 2016).

-The habitat north of Witsand is in Canca Limestone Fynbos (Mucina & Rutherford 2006), with the dominant plants being Passerina vulgaris, an unknown Poaceae species, Thamnocortus pluristachyus Mast., and Searsia glauca (Thunb.)
+The habitat north of Witsand was found by Edge (2016) to be mainly Canca Limestone Fynbos (Mucina & Rutherford 2006), with the dominant plants being Passerina galpinii C.H.
+Wright, Pentameris calcicola (H.P.
+Linder) Galley, Thamnocortus pluristachyus Mast., Phylica ericoides L., and Searsia glauca (Thunb.)
 Moffett.
-The latter two plant species are utilised by the host ants Crematogaster peringueyi to build their carton nests.
-The butterfly and the ant species appear to be particularly sensitive to habitat alteration, and colonies move their exact location every few years
+The third and fifth plant species listed are frequently utilised by the host ants Crematogaster peringueyi Emery to build their carton nests.
+The butterfly and the ant species appear to be particularly sensitive to disturbance, and colonies move their exact location every few years

 Adults fly from around mid-August towards the latter part of September.